hariprasad411/MusicApi/README.md

 Here MusicApi/resource/album.txt file has the 3 Album sets, and each Album has some Songs and the duration of songs.

-Calculate the median of songs  in each album and display the songs whose duration are less than the median in Ascending order.
+Now we Calculate the median of songs  in each album and display the songs whose duration are less than the median in Ascending order.

 =====================================================================================================================
 Key Functionality
 =====================================================================================================================

-a) This is a Spring Restful project which performs the CRUD operations on Music Api
+a) This is a SPRING RESTFUL project which performs the CRUD operations on Music Api.
-b) Hibernate is used to provide the one to many mapping functionality
+b) Hibernate is used to provide the one to many mapping functionality.
-c) SpringSecurity with Basic Authentication is provide for securing the webservices
+c) SpringSecurity with Basic Authentication has been used for securing the webservices.
-d)  Inbuilt h2 database is used for retrieving the credentails for SpringSeurity
+d)  Inbuilt H2 database is used for retrieving the credentails for SpringSecurity
-e) A Restful webservice is reads data from file and is exposed as webservice
+e) One of the exposed RESTFUL webservice reads data from file and sends it to the client.
-f) A restful webservice call reads the file and updates the database.
+f) One of the exposed RESTFUL webservice reads the music data from the file and updates the database( Album and Songs table)
-g) All CRUD operations are exposed as webservice and the data is retrievd from hql database
+g) All CRUD operations( GET, PUT, POST and DELETE operations ) are exposed as webservice and the data is retrieved from hql database
-h) The code deals with two typs of tables ( namely Album and Song)
+h) The code deals with two types of tables ( namely Album and Song)
 i) RESTFUL CLient program has been written to read the data from the exposed webservice.
+This file is named as MusicClient.java.
-THis is called MusicClient. j)LOG4j has been used and proper documentation with comments is provide for each method.
+j) LOG4j has been used and proper documentation with comments is provide for each method.Alternativey could have used LOMBOK.
-k) JUnts have been roubustly written for all the code that has been developed.
+k) Juints have been roubustly written for all the code that has been developed.

 Steps to follow
 a) Run mvn clean install
-b) Upon succesfull build, then run the MusicApplication.java.
-This starts the spring boot server on 8080 port
+b) Upon succesfull maven build, then run the MusicApplication.java.
+This starts the spring boot server on 8080 port.
+This  port number can be changed by setting the property on application.properties.

+Also could have used Actuators to display the health checks and other useful information.

 =====================================================================================================================
 Explanation of Each Webservice EndPOint